Tinfold/tinshell/README.md

 Recommended programs:

 Ripgrep (rg) (cargo install ripgrep)

-Ox (ox) (cargo install --git https://github.com/curlpipe/ox) // This is a text editor for LINUX Helix (winget install Helix.Helix) // Thi sis a text editor for WINDOWS
+Ox (ox) (cargo install --git https://github.com/curlpipe/ox) // This is a text editor for LINUX

+Helix (winget install Helix.Helix) // This is a text editor for WINDOWS